santi-souza/stroke-eda-ml/README.md

-# Stroke EDA, statistics and machine learning prediction
+# Stroke Prediction Analysis

+## Overview

-In this repository you can see a full analysis of stroke prediction using Rmarkdown in Rstudio and Flexdashboard to make a dashboard.
+This repository contains a comprehensive analysis of stroke prediction using the [Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset).
+The analysis includes exploratory data analysis (EDA), statistical testing, and machine learning predictions.
+The work is implemented in R, with RMarkdown for documentation and Flexdashboard for interactive visualization.

-There are 2 main codes, one for the full analysis and the other for the dashboard.

-For the graphical analysis we make plots for the numerical and categorical variables.
-Also we make statistics tests for all the variables.

-We use Random Forest, Logistic Regression and Gradient Boosting to the prediction.

-You can see the dashboard in the next link (if you have any problem let me know): https://santisouza.shinyapps.io/DashboardTFM/

-The dataset is in the repo, but if you want more info you can go to the next link: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset
+## Contents

+- `analysis.Rmd`
+  RMarkdown file for the full analysis, including exploratory data analysis, statistical tests, and model evaluations.

+- `dashboard.Rmd`
+  RMarkdown file for the Flexdashboard, providing an interactive interface to explore the data and results.

+- `stroke.csv`
+  Dataset used for analysis.
+You can also download it from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) if needed.

+## Features

+- **Exploratory Data Analysis (EDA):**
+  Visualizations and statistical summaries of numerical and categorical variables in the dataset.

+- **Statistical Testing:**
+  Analysis of relationships between variables using appropriate statistical tests.

+- **Machine Learning Models:**
+  Implementation and evaluation of:
+  - **Random Forest**
+  - **Logistic Regression**
+  - **Gradient Boosting**

+- **Interactive Dashboard:**
+  An interactive dashboard to visualize the analysis results.
+View it [here](https://santisouza.shinyapps.io/DashboardTFM/).